HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 <img src={require("/img/docs/tutorial/remix-run-delegate.png").default} alt="Remix run file" width="600" height="400" />
 </p>

-7. Accept the transaction on MetaMask by clicking ***I want to proceed anyway and then Confirm***. (make sure you have enough ZEN left over to pay for gas).
+7. Accept the transaction on MetaMask by clicking ***I want to proceed anyway and then Confirm***. (make sure you have enough $ZEN left over to pay for gas).
 Wait until the logs say that the transaction was completed in the REMIX log section.
 <p>
 <img src={require("/img/docs/tutorial/metamask-warning1.png").default} alt="MetaMask Accept Transaction" width="600" height="400" />
 </p>